graysam/bootbox-mcu-fw/docs/wiki/Build-and-Flash.md

 ## Tips
 - The build script respects `--build-path`; point it at a RAM disk for faster iterations.
 - When switching between board variants, update `firmware/arduino/bootbox_mcu_fw/config.h` first so the compile-time pinout matches the connected hardware.
+- Each build folder retains its own `sdkconfig`, so keep separate directories (e.g. `.arduino-build` vs `.arduino-build-s3`) when you bounce between classic ESP32 and ESP32-S3 targets.
 - If flashing stalls, power-cycle the DevKit and hold `BOOT` while resetting once; after a successful sync the helper scripts toggle RTS/DTR automatically.